w3c/epub-tests/docs/contributing.md

 ## Step-by-step

-1. Find an untested normative statement in the [EPUB 3.4](https://w3c.github.io/epub-specs/epub34/authoring/) or [EPUB Reading Systems 3.4](https://w3c.github.io/epub-specs/epub34/rs/) specs to test — that is, a statement that does not have an expandable "tests" section like
+1. Find an untested normative statement in the editors' drafts of [EPUB 3.4](https://w3c.github.io/epub-specs/epub34/authoring/) or
+   [EPUB Reading Systems 3.4](https://w3c.github.io/epub-specs/epub34/rs/) specs to test — that is, a statement that does not have an expandable "tests" section like
    [Core Media Types](https://w3c.github.io/epub-specs/epub34/rs/#sec-epub-rs-conf-cmt).
 (Note that these links point at the